InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 Windows 10 Client Prep
 On a clean windows 10 installation, Python and Nuitka will need to be installed

-For the Stable version use the following command: python -m pip install -U nuitka
+For the Stable version use the following command (https://nuitka.net/doc/download.html): python -m pip install -U nuitka

+# Copy the project files:

 # Basic Configuration Information
 Updater, Client, and Server python files have a TCP_IP and TCP_PORT that will need to be adjusted to the server that server.py resides on.